marvinhagemeister/smoldash/README.md

 # Plodash - Tiny Lodash alternative

-Lodash is an amazing utility library for JavaScript that is built for the modern web.
+Lodash is an amazing utility library for JavaScript, but with recent additions to the ECMAScript much of it can be replaced with vanilla features.
+This library aims to be a thinner alternative with modern browsers in mind.

 Supported functions: